vividf/AWML/projects/SegmentAnything/README.md

 ## Summary

 - ROS package: Not supported
-- Supported dataset: Not supported
+- Supported dataset for training: Not supported
 - Supported model
 - Other supported feature
   - [ ] Add unit test